fields of research

-- Institute for Biotechnology in Plant Production: Research on Cultivated focusing plant breeding, plant genetics, plant pathology and breeding for resistance (Univ.Prof Hermann Bürstmayr.)
+- Institute of Biotechnology in Plant Production: Research on Cultivated focusing plant breeding, plant genetics, plant pathology and breeding for resistance (Univ.Prof Hermann Bürstmayr.)

-- Institute for Natural Materials Technology: Harnessing renewable raw materials and industrial by-products for injection molding and profile extrusion (Ass.Prof Norbert Mundigler.)
+- Institute of Natural Materials Technology: Harnessing renewable raw materials and industrial by-products for injection molding and profile extrusion (Ass.Prof Norbert Mundigler.)

-- Center for Analytical Chemistry: Development of effective methods in the field of (bio) analytical chemistry for the determination of pollutants and drugs, focusing on mycotoxins and food allergens.
+- Institute of Bioanalytics and Agro-Metabolomics: Development of effective methods in the field of (bio) analytical chemistry for the determination of pollutants and drugs, focusing on mycotoxins and food allergens.
 Metabolomics of plant-fungal interactions (Univ.Prof.
 Rudolf Krska)

-- Institute for Environmental Biotechnology: The use of microbial and enzymatic processes to create sustainable material cycles.
+- Institute of Environmental Biotechnology: The use of microbial and enzymatic processes to create sustainable material cycles.
 Dismantling and decontamination of pollutants in soil, water and residual currents (Univ.Prof.
 Georg Gübitz)

-- Institute for Biotechnology in Animal Production: exploitation of the results of molecular and cell biology research to the practice of breeding of healthy and fertile animals (Univ.Prof Mathias Müller.)
+- Institute of Biotechnology in Animal Production: exploitation of the results of molecular and cell biology research to the practice of breeding of healthy and fertile animals (Univ.Prof Mathias Müller.)

 - Institute of Animal Nutrition, Livestock Products, and Nutrition Physiology: Proper feeding of farm animals and their contribution to the quality and safety of primary products.
 Secondary effects of individual food components on digestion, metabolism and health of animals (Univ.Prof.
 Martin Gierus, Mag.
 Dr. Christiane Schwarz)